-Pelvic Health Physical Therapy: A Holistic and Comprehensive Guide For Women, Men, and Non-Binary Folks Who Want to Know if Pelvic Floor PT is Right for Them
+Pelvic Health Physical Therapy: A Holistic and Comprehensive Guide For Cis- and Trans- Women, Men, and Non-Binary Folks Who Want to Know if Pelvic Floor PT is Right for Them

 Have you been wondering if pelvic floor physical therapy is appropriate for you?

-Do you want to know how your posture and breathing habits support pelvic health?
+Do you want to understand how your posture and breathing habits support pelvic health?

-Do you know what pelvic floor dysfunction is?
+Do you know what “pelvic floor dysfunction” actually means?

-With a lot of information out there about the pelvic floor, about “good posture” and “good breathing techniques,” and what to do about pelvic symptoms, this blog will answer some of your questions and tell you what pelvic floor physical therapy is about.
+With so much information out there about the pelvic floor—about “good posture,” “good breathing,” and what to do about pelvic symptoms—this blog will answer your questions and clarify what pelvic floor PT is really about, and what to look for in a pelvic health specialist.

 Topics in this blog: